-This Management Information Circular (the "Circular") is furnished in connection with the solicitation of proxies by the management of Neptune Digital Assets Corp. (the "Corporation") for use at the annual general meeting (the "Meeting") of its shareholders to be held on March 25, 2021 at the time and place and for the purposes set forth in the accompanying notice of the Meeting (the "Notice of Meeting").
+This Management Information Circular (the "Circular") is furnished in connection with the solicitation of proxies by the management of Neptune Digital Assets Corp. (the "Corporation") for use at the annual general meeting (the "Meeting") of its shareholders to be held on August 30, 2023 at the time and place and for the purposes set forth in the accompanying notice of the Meeting (the "Notice of Meeting").

 In this Circular, references to "the Corporation", "we" and "our" refer to Neptune Digital Assets Corp.
 "Common Shares" means common shares without par value in the capital of the Corporation.
-"Beneficial Shareholders" means shareholders who do not hold Common Shares in their own name and "intermediaries" refers to brokers, investment firms, clearing houses and similar entities that own securities on behalf of Beneficial Shareholders.
+"Beneficial Shareholders" or "Non-Registered Holder" means shareholders who do not hold Common Shares in their own name and "Intermediaries" refers to brokers, investment firms, clearing houses and similar entities that own securities on behalf of Beneficial Shareholders.